jaakkopasanen/AutoEq/README.md

 ## TODO
 Contributions are more than welcome.

-- Rtings measurements
-    - Update results section
 - New oratory1990 measurements
-- Rtings in server
-  - Calibrations to Headphone.com
-  - Compensation functions
 - Crinacle measurements for IEMs
     - Target response for old measurements
     - Full pipeline for new measurements
+- Impulse responses
 - Usound target
+- Rtings in server.py
+  - Calibrations to Headphone.com
-- Impulse responses
+  - Compensation functions
 - Head-fi measurements
     - Full pipeline
 - Reference audio analyzer measurements